WenchaoHanSRI/Cell-Segmentation/README.md

 The downloaded folder "Trained_Weights" need to put under the root directory.

-Using trained model for segmentation with our example images:
+Using trained model for segmentation with our example images of ovarian cancer dataset:

 ```
 python cellseg2finetune.py detect --yaml=val.yaml